The Intake

 Refreshing older posts shouldn’t be your only approach to improving your website’s content.
 However, updating existing content is one method you can occasionally use as part of a robust strategy.

-When you refresh a previously published article, edit it in your content management system (CMS) rather than post it again.
+When you refresh a previously published article, edit it in your content management system (CMS) rather than posting it again.
 Nearly identical pieces will hurt your SEO.
 Maintain the original URL to maintain any internal and external links that point to that post, and update the date to reflect the republication.

 When should you refresh your posts?